Zac-good/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

+Super() takes the place of .create and .call in that it calls the parent's constructor method and gains access to it's properties and methods

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions